wyomingw4w/wyomingw4w.org/_pages/financial.md

 **If we do not answer, please leave a message** with your name and number and the date and time of your appointment.
-Please be aware that we do not have an office; we are an organization of women with other jobs who do our best to return your call as soon as we can.
+Please be aware that we do not have an office; we are an organization of volunteers with other jobs who do our best to return your call as soon as we can.
 We will return your call within one business day, and often within a matter of hours.